 - Pour your batter into your prepared pan

 - If you are using a cake pan, bake for about 45-50 minutes or just until a toothpick inserted in the center comes out clean.
 All oven temps vary so it may take more or less time depending on your oven.If you are using a loaf pan, place loaf pan on a sheet tray (to prevent any leaks) and bake for about 50-55 minutes or until a toothpick inserted in the center comes out clean.
-All oven temps vary so it may take more or less time depending on your oven.Do not over bake the pumpkin cake.
+All oven temps vary so it may take more or less time depending on your oven.Do not over bake the pumpkin bread.
 A few crumbs on a toothpick when testing is ok.
-The cake will keep cooking a little while resting.
+The bread will keep cooking a little while resting.

 - When done, remove from the oven and let cool for 15 minutes